Use books and videos in the classroom to teach kids self-regulation strategies during social-emotional learning lessons and activities with kids.

 Teaching children to identify how they are feeling is an important first step in learning to self-regulate.
 Help them do this with a feelings clip chart.
 Click here to check it out.

-Videos that Teach Self-Regulation and Self-Control
+Videos that Teach Self Control and Self-Regulation Strategies

 Don’t miss using these videos in your lessons about social-emotional skills!
 They’re sure to entertain and engage students in a way that helps them remember the concepts.